inxm-ai/enterprise-mcp-bridge/CONTRIBUTING.md

-# Contributing to MCP REST Server
+# Contributing to Enterprise MCP Bridge

 Thanks for your interest in contributing!
 This document explains how to propose changes, report issues, add features, improve docs, and release updates.